z0n3d100/reference-architectures/aks/README.md

 kubectl get ingress aspnetapp-ingress -n a0008

-# Validate router to the workload is configured, SSL offloading and redirect to Https schema
+# Validate the router to the workload is configured, SSL offloading and allowing only known Ips
+# Please notice only the Azure Application Gateway is whitelisted as known client for
+# the workload's router.
+Therefore, please expect a Http 403 response
+# as a way to probe the router has been properly configured

 kubectl -n a0008 run -i --rm --generator=run-pod/v1 --tty curl --image=curlimages/curl -- sh
 curl --insecure -k -I --resolve bu0001a0008-00.bicycle.contoso.com:443:10.240.4.4 https://bu0001a0008-00.bicycle.contoso.com